-To disentangle the warming caused by anthropogenic greenhouse gas emission from warming caused by permafrost-carbon release, we have performed paired-simulations under identical parameter settings - once with the permafrost module activated and once deactivated.
-The difference in global mean surface-air temperatures between each pair of ensemble simulations is what we define as the additional global warming caused by newly thawed permafrost carbon (i.e. permafrost-affected warming).
+To disentangle the warming caused by anthropogenic greenhouse gas emission from warming caused by permafrost carbon release, we have performed paired simulations under identical parameter settings - once with the permafrost module activated and once deactivated.
+The difference in global mean surface air temperatures between each pair of ensemble simulations is what we define as the additional global warming caused by newly thawed permafrost carbon (i.e. permafrost-affected warming).

-Although permafrost carbon release increases strongly with rising global temperatures (Fig. 3), our results suggest a permafrost-affected global warming of about 0.05-0.15 °C (68 % range) until 2100 which is only slightly dependent on the anthropogenic emission pathway.
+Although permafrost carbon release increases strongly with rising global temperatures (Fig. 3), our results suggest a permafrost-affected global warming of about 0.05 to 0.15 °C (68% range) until 2100 which is only slightly dependent on the anthropogenic emission pathway.
+(Fig. 5, Table 2).
 The quasi path-independency of the permafrost temperature feedback is an expression of the decreasing radiative efficiency under high atmospheric greenhouse gas levels.
-Long-term warming from the release of newly thawed permafrost carbon can add an additional 0.4°C (upper 68% range) to global temperatures until the year 2300.
-Despite of methane release contributing only a few percent to total permafrost carbon release, our analyses suggest that it can cause up to about 40 % (upper 68 % range) of permafrost-affected warming.
-In the 22nd and 23rd century the radiative balance is largely affected by aerobic permafrost carbon release as emitted CO2 accumulates over centuries in the atmosphere - in contrast to the fast decline in methane anomalies with a typical CH4 life-time of about a decade.
+Long-term warming from the release of newly thawed permafrost carbon can add an additional 0.4 °C (upper 68 % range) to global temperatures until the year 2300.
+Despite CH4 release contributing only a few percent to total permafrost carbon release, our analyses suggest that it can cause up to about 40 % (upper 68% range) of permafrost-affected warming.
+In the 22nd and 23rd century the radiative balance is largely affected by aerobic permafrost carbon release as emitted CO2 accumulates over centuries in the atmosphere - in contrast to the fast decline in CH4 anomalies with a typical CH4 lifetime of about a decade.

-Discussion and conclusions
+4 Discussion and conclusions

 This paper presents a new observation-based model for assessing long-term climatic consequences of permafrost degradation.
 Our simulation strategy consisted in partitioning carbon inventories into different pools of varying soil and surface conditions to model site-specific carbon release.
-Rather than trying to capture permafrost-carbon dynamics in detail, we instead have aimed at describing in a simplified manner a multitude of processes which are key to permafrost carbon release - such as abrupt thaw in thermokarst-affected sediments.
+Rather than trying to capture permafrost carbon dynamics in detail, we instead have aimed at describing in a simplified manner a multitude of processes which are key to permafrost carbon release - such as abrupt thaw in thermokarst-affected sediments.
 We have especially aimed at accounting for the contribution of carbon release from known deep deposits in the 1.3 million km2 large Yedoma region of Siberia and Alaska (Strauss et al., 2013; Walter Anthony et al., 2014), which had been neglected in most previous modelling studies.
 Our computationally efficient model has enabled us to scan the large uncertainty inherent to observing and modelling the permafrost carbon feedback.
-In our study we had focused on the contribution of newly thawed permafrost carbon which becomes vulnerable through soil warming above pre-industrial temperatures.
-However, we stress that the full permafrost carbon feedback is also affected by contributions from soil surface layers (seasonally thawed active layer) and changes in high-latitude vegetation which are not considered in this study.
+In our study we had